jmc-88/grunt-appcache/README.md

 ### Usage Examples with Bower

-Real web application are made this a lot of components.
-Components are now handle with bower.
+Real web applications are made by lots of pieces, which you can conveniently handle with Bower.
-Here are examples to configure `grunt-appcache` to generate a cache manifest even if your application is split into bower components.
+Here you can find some examples to make so that `grunt-appcache` generates an AppCache manifest even when your application is split into Bower components.

 ```js
 grunt.initConfig({